HL7/fhir-us-ndh/input/pagecontent/verification-ig.md

 #### Validation

-The National Directory of Healthcare Providers & Service (NDH) performs a validation process to check the general structure, content, etc. of the submission (e.g. checking consistency w/data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
+The National Directory of Healthcare Providers & Service (NDH) performs a validation process to check the general structure, content, etc. of the submission (e.g., checking consistency w/data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
 Validation is critical for ensuring that users of a healthcare directory can rely upon the data in the directory.
-Validation can refer to separate but related processes: validation of FHIR resources (e.g. checking consistency w/data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
+Validation can refer to separate but related processes: validation of FHIR resources (e.g., checking consistency w/data type, required elements are present, references to existing resources are correct, codes are from appropriate value set etc.).
 Validation includes (but is not limited to) testing conformance to:

 - FHIR R4.0.1
 - US Core 5.0.1 (where applicable)